There are literally dozens of MCAT books and study materials you can use.

 This is an inexpensive set of flashcards designed by Kaplan.
 It contains 1000 flashcards in total covering all sorts of terms, definitions, and concepts.

 Inside you’ll find:

 - 230 Behavioral Sciences Flashcards

 - 90 Organic Chemistry Flashcards

 These are perfect for the content review part of your prep.

-Flashcards enable you to memorize the concepts and store them in your long-term memory.
-But for the method to work, you’ll need to commit to at least 20 flashcards per day and then revising them regularly.
+Flashcards enable you to memorize concepts and store them in your long-term memory.
+But for the method to work, you’ll need to commit to at least 20 flashcards per day and then revise them regularly.
 Think if this matches your preferred way of study.